10 Practical Small Home Entrance Design Tricks

 wooden wall art create a focal point in a small entryway

-A console, mirror, artwork or a statement light gives the eyes a place to land.
-Without a focal point the brains and eyes bounce around to every object in the room, creating a feeling or chaos.
+A console, mirror, artwork, or a statement light gives the eyes a place to land.
+Without a focal point, the brain and eyes bounce around to every object in the room, creating a feeling or chaos.

 Your entryway table decor is a great place to create a focal point.
-One fabulosly styled spread is more powerful than ten random objects.
+One fabulously styled spread is more powerful than ten random objects.

-For a small entryway the focal poit should be the first thing our see when the door is open about half way.
+For a small entryway, the focal point should be the first thing we see when the door is open about halfway.

-A bold console table with large artword above is a simple but stunning choice.
+A bold console table with large artwork above is a simple but stunning choice.

 9. A Cohesive Palette